Sesdesoir/NumpyExploration/README.md

 ![VS Code extension Jupyter](./assets/JupyterExtension.png)

-**Jupyter notebooks have file extension .jpynb and they function kinda cool in my opinion.
+**Jupyter notebooks have file extension .ipynb and they function kinda cool in my opinion.
 They have individual cells of code chunked and spaced out kind of like a day planner.
 You can run individual cells of code or run from partway down a code list.
 Probably more I'm unaware of but I'm excited about it**